 10:00 to 11:15, Monday – Friday

 ENGL 570 - KATHRYN FREEMAN British Romanticism G103

 ENGL 596 - JOHN GATTA American Environmental Literature and Ecocriticism G114

 ENGL 553 - MARK RASMUSSEN The Romance of Arthur G114

 2:00 to 5:00 pm, Monday and Thursday

-2:00 to 5:00 pm, Tuesday and Friday (no class Friday, July 14)
+2:00 to 5:00 pm, Tuesday and Friday

-6/6/2018 1 pm Orientation, 2-3 pm Intro to Grad Studies
+Wed June 5 2 pm Orientation, 3 pm Intro to Grad Studies

-Wed June 13 and June 20, 2-3 pm Intro to Grad studies
+Wed June 12 2-3 pm, Intro to Grad studies

 The University of the South is committed to fostering respect for the diversity of the University community and the individual rights of each member of our community.
 In this spirit, and in accordance with the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA), the University seeks to provide disabled students with the reasonable accommodations needed to ensure equal access to the programs and activities of the University.
 While the University provides a number of services to support the academic work of all its students (including tutoring and study skills programs), additional accommodations can be made specifically for students with learning disabilities, mobility limitations, certified visual and hearing impairments, and other functional limitations as defined by the ADA via Student Accessibility Services (SAS).